regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Real Application: NO data

 \section{Real Application: NO\texorpdfstring{$_{2}$}{} data}

 For our analysis, we use the concentration measurements from 2017 collected national ground monitoring stations in Germany and Netherlands (416 and 66 stations respectively).
 The original hourly data were obtained from the European Environment Agency (EEA).
 Negative values were treated as missing; an annual average concentrations were calculated by taking the mean of available hourly measurements while omitting the missing values.
-As shown in Fig. \ref{fig:fig8}, the observed data are not Gaussian distributed; therefore, a square root transformation was applied to have an approximate Gaussian distribution.
+As shown in Figure \ref{fig:fig9}, the observed data are not Gaussian distributed; therefore, a square root transformation was applied to have an approximate Gaussian distribution.
+Furthermore, \citet{lu2023comparison} showed that a Gaussian likelihood provides the best fit to the observed data.
 For our analysis, we focus only on the German dataset, given the higher number of monitoring stations compared with the Netherlands.
-A detailed description of the data can be found in \citep{lu2020evaluation, lu2023comparison}.
+A detailed description of the data can be found in \citep{lu2020evaluation}.